tum-ens/pyGRETA/doc/user_manual.rst

 and 1/2° latitude :cite:`MERRA2.`.

 It is possible to download MERRA-2 dataset for the whole globe or just for a subset of your region of interest.
-Depending on the "MERRA_coverage" parameter in config.py, the script can accept both datasets.
+Depending on the *MERRA_coverage* parameter in config.py, the script can accept both datasets.
 Note that downloading the coverage for the whole globe is easier but will require a significant amount of space on your drive (coverage of the whole globe requires 13.6 Gb for one year).